okbob/plpgsql_check/README.md

 # Passive mode (only recommended for development or preproduction)

-Functions should be checked on start??? (when executed? when PG is started?) - plpgsql_check module must be loaded (via postgresql.conf).
+Functions can be checked upon execution - plpgsql_check module must be loaded (via postgresql.conf).

 ## Configuration Settings